ini-bdds/bdqc/README.rst

 Plugins provide functions that can read a file and produce one or more summary statistics about it.
-The functions are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework (described in detail in Plugins_).
+The functions are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework (see Plugins_).

 .. image:: doc/dataflow2.png
 	:align: center

-Within-file analysis
+Within-file Analysis
 ====================

 The plugins that are executed on a file entirely determine